bwagner5/vpcctl/README.md

 VPCs are the foundation of most cloud deployments.
 Development in the cloud often requires creating VPCs for testing, especially when using Kubernetes where clusters are often 1:1 with a VPC.

-VPCs are also the most straight forward thing to setup.
+VPCs are also not the most straight forward thing to setup.
 There are many sub-resources of a VPC that are required to make everything work.
+You could always use CDK, CloudFormation, Terraform, or the AWS Console, but a purpose-built CLI tool is the simplest.

 VPC CTL aims to make creating VPCs a breeze.